Eaternity/eaternity-website/_posts/p/0000-01-01-appetite-for-change.md

           </div>
         <div class="col-xs-12 col-sm-4 xs-push-top text-center">
           <img src="/img/cop21/personen-blue.svg" height="70px" />
           <h3>3.
 Spread the word</h3> <p>by sharing information about <a href="/foodprint">foodprint</a> and this campaign with as many people and restaurants you know might care.
-Write about it, integrate the Eaternity WebApp on your homepage and state your support as a person or organization.
+Write about it, integrate Eaternity on your homepage and state your support as a person or organization.
 Feel invited to get creative and make our voice heard in other ways.</p>
         </div>
     </div>
 <div class="row push-bottom">